taig/communicator/README.md

 ## Communicator 2.x

 The `scala.concurrent.Future` predecessor of this library has been deprecated.
-You You can still [access][3] the source and documentation.
+You can still [access][3] the source and documentation.

 ## Communicator 1.x